 If you choose mail order, your doctor can prescribe a supply that will last up to 90 days.
-This means that you can get three times as many doses of your maintenance medication at one time through mail order.
+You can get three times as many doses of your maintenance medication at one time through mail order.

 Mail order prescriptions have been safely handled through the mail for many years.
-When your order is received, a team of registered, licensed pharmacists checks your prescription against the record of all drugs dispensed to you by a FutureScripts network pharmacy.
+When your order is received, a team of registered, licensed pharmacists checks your prescription against the record of all drugs dispensed to you by a FutureScripts network pharmacy for as long as you've been in the IBC program administered by FutureScripts.
 This process ensures that every prescription is reviewed for safety and accuracy before it is mailed to you.

 If there are questions about your prescription, a pharmacist will contact your doctor before your medication is dispensed.
-Your medication will be sent to your home within fourteen days from the date your legible and complete order is received.
+Your medication will be sent to your home within ten days from the date your legible and complete order is received.